 Manufacturing optimisation: the pursuit of production process excellence

 In today's economic climate, manufacturing businesses across Australasia face a challenging paradox.
-While market pressures demand greater efficiency and sustainability, many organisations are putting large infrastructure projects and major capital works on ice due to budget constraints and economic uncertainty.
+While market pressures demand greater efficiency and sustainability, many organisations are putting large infrastructure projects and major capital works on hold due to budget constraints and economic uncertainty.
 However, this period of fiscal caution presents an unexpected opportunity – the perfect time to focus on manufacturing optimisation through process excellence and operational refinement.

 The hidden potential in process optimisation